 Eating a few slices of turkey breast each day can help you to feel energized and lower your blood pressure.
 To be even healthier, purchase turkey breast that has low sodium and as few preservatives as possible.
 Often times, your deli will have the best and freshest options.

 Lentils are a healthy, plant-based food that are full of protein, fiber, and l-arginine.
-Lentils can be made into a delicious soup.
+They can also be made into a delicious soup.

 A cup of l-arginine has 1,300 mg of l-arginine.
 Additionally, eating a cup of lentils gives you over 60% of your daily fiber intake, helping your digestive track.